timeajakab/python-api-challenge/README.md

 # python-api-challenge
 "What is the weather like as we approach the equator?"

+## WeatherPy Trends analyzed:
+- As latitude approaches zero, temperature increases.

+- Humidity is generally higher in Northern Hemisphere cities based on plots.

+- Wind Speed is generally higher in Northern Hemisphere cities based on plots.

 ## Background
 Data's true power is its ability to definitively answer questions.
 So, let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"